 Don't forget to insert greenery in the inner parimeter of your wreath.
 Any surface that has open green foam should be filled in with greenery.
 Covering the foam, mache and tape is referred to as "covering the mechanics" of a floral design.

 Pay attention to the angle of insertion into the foam.
-You'll have more depth and interest if the greenery stems are pointed straight out on the outer parimeters and then tilting the stems outward towards you in the center of the foam.
-The inner parimeter should be pointed down and towards the center of the inside portion of the wreath.
+You'll have more depth and interest if the greenery stems are pointed straight out on the outer perimeters and then tilting the stems outward towards you in the center of the foam.
+The inner perimeter should be pointed down and towards the center of the inside portion of the wreath.

 You can see how the angles of the greens quickly begin to mask the foam.